slatedocs/slate/source/index.html.md

 ### Configuring

-In a web broswer, visit
+In a web browser, visit

 ``` http://localhost:7777/ ```